jung-types/jung-types.github.io/articles/socionics.md

 # Socionics

-Socionics is a collective term for a group of post-Jungian typologies.
+"Socionics" is a collective term for a group of post-Jungian typologies.
 It does not have a clear definition.